sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Tools - General

-The performance of various tools such as ConvertToPaintable, ExportSelectedChannels, Duplicate-Flatten etc. has been improved by surpressing viewport updates during their runtime.
+We've continued adding improved performance to more tools such as ConvertToPaintable, ExportSelectedChannels, Duplicate-Flatten etc. by surpressing viewport updates during their runtime.
 This can lead to speed improvements of 40-50% in some cases.

+######Mask From Selection / Mask from Selection (inverted)

+Layer/AddLayerMask/Mask From Selection + Mask From Selection (inverted) have been removed from MARI Extension Pack since MARI 3 now ships natively with its own implementation.

 ######Patch Bake to Image Manager